 Tennessee is home to picturesque mountains, rushing rivers, wildlife, and heritage of culture, history, and music.
+There are also plenty of other things you may do, including going to museums, touring an underground lake, and off-roading on ATV and Jeep trails.
 If you are planning your adventure to Tennessee, have a look at some of the fun spots you should consider visiting.

 The Great Smoky Mountains